realityexpander/How_to_program_from_ground_up/10-BackToObjectOrientedProgramming.md

   - The main problem with COP is that it's common practices lead to fragile code that was difficult to maintain and understand, for similar reasons as to why "Spaghetti Code" is difficult to maintain and understand.

-  > The Pain of OOP, Lecture #3: Getters and naked data
+  > The Pain of OOP, Lecture #3: Getters and naked data - Yegor Bugayenko
   > - https://www.youtube.com/watch?v=2YyVmIQQ23w

-  > The Pain of OOP, Lecture #5: -ER Suffix is Evil
+  > The Pain of OOP, Lecture #5: -ER Suffix is Evil - Yegor Bugayenko
   > - https://www.youtube.com/watch?v=6GMiosTLUTc

   - Example of BOOP in Kotlin: